Opinion | Why the RNC blunder may be a tipping point

 Democrats should pay close attention.
 They have agonized over whether to ignore Jan.
 6 and focus on economic issues, or to stress the threat that Republicans pose to democracy.
 This fight should remind them that Republicans are far more sensitive about the issue of their disloyalty to American democracy than they often let on.

-The subject is toxic for suburban women, business interests and moderate voters who fear the Republican Party is still under the thumb of a dangerous former president.
+The subject is toxic for suburban women, business interests and moderate voters who fear the Republican Party is still under the thumb of a dangerous former president and too easily goaded into violence and contempt for elections.
 While voters understandably want relief from inflation and covid-19, they do not want to return to the chaos and violence of the Trump era.
 It behooves Democrats to remind them that by voting for candidates with an “R” next to their names, they would be inviting just such a result.

 Democrats should not feel bound by a false choice in fashioning their election message.
 Certainly, they need to make the case to voters that they have produced real and meaningful results on everything from the economy to climate change to the pandemic.
 But they must also make sure voters understand just how bonkers the GOP has become.
 Do voters really want to trust their country to people who think a violent insurrection instigated by the worst sore loser in history is “legitimate political discourse”?